MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/kongregate-unity.md

 ## Setting up a Kongregate app

 Kongregate requires you to upload a preview version of the app, before you gain access to the necessary app information.

-Our first step is to prepare an **index.html** file with the following content.
+Our first step is to prepare an **index.html** file with the content shown below.

 ```html
 <!doctype html>